Last Updated on August 6, 2022 by Max

 Combination of equal amounts of spiny cocklebur (Xanthium

-Thuja tincture has an action to strengthen urinary sphincters, especially in the senior men, who are experiencing an organic disability to control micturition.
-Moreover, this plant has potent anti-inflammatory and anti-infectious effects on the genitourinary system, being recommended in prostatitis, but also hemorrhagic or recurrent cystitis.
+Thuja tincture has an action to strengthen urinary sphincters, especially in senior men who are experiencing an organic disability to control micturition.
+Moreover, this plant has potent anti-inflammatory and anti-infectious effects on the genitourinary system, being recommended in prostatitis but also hemorrhagic or recurrent cystitis.

-Take a teaspoon (about 5 ml) of the tincture in a small amount of water, 3 times a day for 3-weeks, and then take a break for a week.
+Take a teaspoon (about 5 ml) of the tincture in a small amount of water three times a day for 3-weeks, and then take a break for a week.

 Propolis tincture – 30 drops, three times a day, taken on a dry piece of bread.
 Propolis suppositories can be successfully used for 15 days.
 Good results have been obtained in prostate infection (prostatitis), hypertrophy, and prostate adenoma.